Tanilogy/tani/README.md

 The whole project is built around a directory named `concepts`, where directories/sub-directories of concept definition files are stored.

-A concept definition file is just a `.txt` file with the following structure.
+A concept definition file is just a `.txt` file with the following (YAML) structure.

 ```
 Concept: Concise definition